Can I import data from my previous peer review software?

 The journal's reviewer database in Scholastica is designed to grow organically: as individuals are invited to review manuscripts they are automatically added to the reviewer database.
 That being said, you can also choose to import reviewer information upfront — especially useful if you have a 'database' of reviewer information from a spreadsheet or previously used system.
 Either way, you can easily see when reviewers accept/decline invitations to review, when they submit written reviews, how early or late a review was, and save internal notes about reviewers.

 Importing reviewers allows you and your editors to easily reference and invite reviewers that you've worked with in the past even though they may not yet have Scholastica accounts.
-To import reviewers, you'll create a .CSV file containing all of the following properties (please note, the formatting must match exactly — including headers) and email the file to support@scholasticahq.com to request an import.
+To import reviewers in bulk, you'll create a .CSV file containing all of the following properties (please note, the formatting must match exactly — including headers) and email the file to support@scholasticahq.com to request an import.
 Please see the required file headers below:

 Field name Required data?
 Formatting notes